Prabhat2Space/C-DSA/Day1/DAY1.md

 	return 0;
 }
 ```
-//consts are set at compile time, so when we refer them in the code, the value wil be a literal and
+Consts are set at compile time, so when we refer them in the code, the value wil be a literal and
 there will be no need to evaluate the value again by the runtime, thus making it more optimized compared to normal variables
 which are extracted everytime U refer them in the code.
-//It is recommended to name a const with UPPERCASE.
+It is recommended to name a const with UPPERCASE.

 **Output**
 ```